 A. Valley of the Sun United Way is a local, autonomous non-profit organization.
 Like the 1,800 United Ways across the country, we are governed by a local volunteer Board of Directors.
 Valley of the Sun United Way pays nominal dues to United Way Worldwide in exchange for important cost-saving services such as staff training, community research information, campaign materials, national marketing partnerships and ongoing consultation.

 A. Since inception, United Way has mobilized the caring power of individuals and organizations to improve lives across the U.S. Valley of the Sun United Way has served the needs of individuals and families in Maricopa County since 1925 and is the largest non-profit investor of health and human service programs in Maricopa County.
-No other organization unites as many people to fight poverty in as many ways.
 We bring partners together from every sector – public, private, non-profit – to do what no single organization can do alone: create solutions that transform individual lives and drive systemic change that impacts entire communities.

 A. Maricopa County does in fact have two United Ways, each with distinct roles, serving the human care needs of local residents.
 Mesa United Way raises money and helps provide assistance only within the City of Mesa.
 Valley of the Sun United Way raises money throughout Maricopa County, except for the City of Mesa, and provides services county-wide.
 Valley of the Sun United Way offers donors a variety of giving options to accommodate individual giving preferences, and honors designations to Mesa United Way, any other United Way or qualified health and human service non-profit organization.